zack-test-org/git-xargs/gruntwork-registry/README.md

 ## Deploy

-We deploy this app officially to the Gruntwork websites account (see [Gruntwork AWS accounts](https://www.notion.so/AWS-Accounts-d936fc8f10674c9aafef34c4de87f2f2)).
+We deploy this app officially to the Gruntwork sandbox account (see [Gruntwork AWS accounts](https://www.notion.so/AWS-Accounts-d936fc8f10674c9aafef34c4de87f2f2)).

-1. Authenticate to the websites account.
+1. Authenticate to the sandbox account.

 1. Deploy: